ytok3a/ReplaceMe/README.md

 - [ ] Protocol for changing recommended to replace (if future changes)
 - [ ] Prompt emoji keyboard
 - [ ] Duration date picker should collapse when clicking anywhere else
+- [ ] Hide remind me row if permission not granted

 ## :beetle: Known Issues